Churam/sarasa-discord-bot/README.md

-# sarasa-discord-bot
+# Zooey-discord-bot
-Repo for the GBF Garden Sarasa bot, It'll only be updated for the needs of the discord server it's useful in
+Repo for the GBF Zooey discord bot